Interactive Group Activities

 SHOE SERMON CRAFT:

-POSTER or CHALKBOARD ACTIVITY: Title -- SERMON IN SHOES
+POSTER ACTIVITY: Title — SERMON IN SHOES

 (Have the children fill in the missing letters below that teacher has prepared ahead of time):